fsoikin/erecruit.TsT/README.md

 		// Document.Path will be tsd/jQuery.d.ts, but ExternalModule will
 		// be "jQuery".
 		// Note the double quotes around the module name.
 This is not a typo,
 		// this is how TypeScript names external modules.
+The quotes will exactly
+    // match the way they are in the source code - i.e. could be single or double.
 		ExternalModule: '"lib/path/to/file.ts"',

 		// Alternatively: